Skyscanner/backpack-react-native/UNRELEASED.md

 - react-native-bpk-component-picker:
   - Changed the overlay/scrim colour on Android to match the underlying platform instead of using a colour token from Backpack.

+- react-native-bpk-component-switch:
+  - Fixed the 'off' colour on iOS to use `skyGreyTint06`.

 **Added:**

 - react-native-bpk-component-progress: